 As the appraised, fair market value of your home increases, so does your equity.
 If the appraised value of your home decreases, the amount of equity also decreases.
 If you pay down the principal balance of loans on your home, your equity increases.
 As you borrow more against your home, your equity may decrease, depending on the market value.

 You don’t have to remember any equations to understand equity.
 To put it simply, your home can gain equity in the following ways:

 What can your home equity be used for?

 You can pull the equity that you have earned in your home and use it for any purpose that you need.
-You may find that your equity is the perfect tool to pay off high interest debt, loans, or overdue bills.
+You may find that your equity is a good tool to pay off high interest debt, loans, or overdue bills.
 Your equity may be used to repair and remodel your current home, or used as a down payment on a vacation or investment property.
 Your equity may be the lifeline to protect you during periods of hardship or unemployment, or the ticket to the vacation or retirement that you have been waiting for.
 The equity in your home belongs to you, and you can do with it whatever you choose.

 How do you get your home equity?

-If you want to access the equity in your home, contact one of our American Pacific Mortgage expert loan advisors to discuss how your equity can be put to work for you.
+If you want to access the equity in your home, contact one of our American Pacific Mortgage loan advisors to discuss how your equity can be put to work for you.
 One of the things your advisor will present to you are the various options in which you can get your equity.

 The impact of a home appraisal on your mortgage loan.